-A Declaration of Conformity is a declaration by the manufacturer, or the manufacturer's representative, that declares that the product meets all relevant safety requirements of the Machinery Directive 2006/42/EC.
-It is a self-declaration that declares that the product is designed and constructed in compliance with the Machinery Directive 2006/42/EC.
+A Declaration of Conformity is a statement made by the manufacturer, or their representative, confirming that the product meets all relevant safety requirements outlined in the Machinery Directive 2006/42/EC.
+This declaration is a self-certification that the product has been designed and constructed in compliance with the Machinery Directive.
+It is important to note that a Declaration of Conformity is not a quality certificate or a safety certificate.

-A Declaration of Conformity is not a quality certificate, nor a safety certificate.
-The Declaration of Conformity is part of the CE marking for the integrators and the end users.
-The market surveillance authorities must believe that CE marked products are supplemented with a Declaration of Conformity unless they have evidence toward the contrary (for example by examining or testing the product).
+The Declaration of Conformity is an integral part of the CE marking process for integrators and end users.
+Market surveillance authorities assume that CE-marked products are accompanied by a Declaration of Conformity unless they have evidence to the contrary, such as through examination or testing of the product.